 Recommendations

-Concrete, prioritised action points with expected impact and required effort.
+Concrete, prioritised action points with required effort and — where a reference measurement exists — expected impact; an impact estimate without a basis is a guess and should be called one.
 Not general principles, but specific interventions: rewrite this page, expand this FAQ, pursue this external collaboration.

 Frequency and continuity